changeworld/azure-docs.ja-jp/articles/storage/files/storage-dotnet-how-to-use-files.md

-using Microsoft.Azure; // Namespace for Azure Configuration Manager using Microsoft.WindowsAzure.Storage; // Namespace for Storage Client Library using Microsoft.WindowsAzure.Storage.Blob; // Namespace for Azure Blobs using Microsoft.WindowsAzure.Storage.File; // Namespace for Azure File storage
+using Microsoft.Azure; // Namespace for Azure Configuration Manager using Microsoft.WindowsAzure.Storage; // Namespace for Storage Client Library using Microsoft.WindowsAzure.Storage.Blob; // Namespace for Azure Blobs using Microsoft.WindowsAzure.Storage.File; // Namespace for Azure Files
 ```

 [!INCLUDE [storage-cloud-configuration-manager-include](../../../includes/storage-cloud-configuration-manager-include.md)]